What is the Regional Participation Program?

 ENDIA’s Regional Participation Program was launched in 2016 to enable people living anywhere in Australia to join ENDIA.

-Now eligible families, from ‘Andamooka’ to ‘Zeehan’, have the opportunity to contribute to this important research.
+Families from ‘Andamooka’ to ‘Zeehan’ had the opportunity to contribute to this important research.

-“Involving families from country areas across Australia is critically important to our findings, because we know there are differences between regional and urban environments….
-Eligible families have the option to participate in the study from home, or with the help of their local health care professional.”
+“Involving families from country areas across Australia is critically important to our findings, because we know there are differences between regional and urban environments…. participating families have the option to participate in the study from home, or with the help of their local health care professional.”
 Professor Jenny Couper, Lead Investigator of ENDIA.

-Pictured above: Baby Amelia and mum, Lindsay, at South West Rocks Beach.
+Pictured above: Baby Amelia and mum, Lindsay, Queensland.

 Pictured below: ENDIA regional participant, Leo, ACT.

 Who is participating in the Regional Program?

 Eligibility criteria for ENDIA’s Regional Program was the same as the main study.
 Unborn or newly born babies whose first degree relative (i.e. mother, father, brother or sister) has type 1 diabetes were sought to participate.

 Generally the Regional Program was offered to those living too far away from the main ENDIA Study sites.